Configuration

 export VARIABLE_NAME=variableValue

-Verify that it is correctly set by running echo $VARIABLE_NAME
+Verify that it is correctly set by running echo $VARIABLE_NAME.

-All available configuration options are available as BEE
+All available configuration options are available as BEE prefixed,

-capitalised, and underscored environment variables, e.g. --api-addr
+capitalised, and underscored environment variables, e.g. --api-addr becomes BEE_API_ADDR.

 YAML configuration file

-You can view the default contents of the bee.yaml
+You can view the default contents of the bee.yaml configuration file using the bee printconfig command:

 bee printconfig